BilalM04/autonomous-lane-detection/README.md

 # Autonomous Lane Detection

 This project implements a lane detection system using OpenCV to process images and videos for identifying lane markings.
-By transforming the camera’s view and applying advanced image processing techniques, the system accurately detects lanes, even in challenging conditions like curves.
-It also offers multiple visualizations, including detected lanes, sliding windows, and a bird’s-eye view, making it a versatile tool for autonomous driving research.
+By transforming the camera's view and applying advanced image processing techniques, the system accurately detects lanes.
+It also offers multiple visualizations, including standard lane detection, bird's-eye view, and a sliding window view, making it a versatile tool for autonomous driving research.

 ## Standard Lane Detection